If you’re reading this, you’re probably not trying to plan a “traditional” wedding day.

 When people say they want an “adventure elopement,” they usually mean one of two things:

-- They want something that feels free: no crowd, no schedule pressure, no expectations
+2. They want something that feels free: no crowds, no schedule pressure, no expectations

 You can choose locations that are:

-The key is choosing a location based on how you want the day to feel, not just what looks good online.
+The key is choosing locations based on how you want the day to feel, not just what looks good online.

 Do you want cozy and sheltered, or big and exposed?